Arranging Scenes In The Stripboard View

 The stripboard view is where you view the most important details for each scene at a glance, and arrange them to form the basis of the shooting schedule for your project.

-The view contains two types of strip- “Scene Strips”, and “Day Markers”.
+The view contains two types of strip- Scene Strips, and Day Markers.

 Day Markers

-Day markers are used to separate each days shooting and appear as a black strip.
+Day markers are used to separate each day’s shooting, and appear as a black strip.

 Scene Strips

-The colour of each strip is determined by location (indoor/outdoors) and time of day.
-The strip is greyed out when a scene is shot, or cut, and turns red when a scene is marked as “delayed”, so that you can reschedule.
+The strip is greyed out when a scene is shot, or cut, or turns red if a scene is marked as “delayed”, so that you can see the need to reschedule.

 Strips are manipulated in Schedule mode by tapping “Schedule” at the top right of the screen.
 The navbar now turns a dark red in this mode.
 To leave, tap the “Done” button that appears at top right.